adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 ### Configure environment variables

-The `.env.dist` file provides the configuration template to instantiate the SDK client and provide secure communication between the client and Adobe Commerce Optimizer.
+The `.env.dist` file provides the configuration template to instantiate the SDK client and provide secure communication between the client and Commerce Optimizer.

 1. Clone this repository to your local development environment.